 To support the high power demand requirements of the treatment plant, the ESS can output 2 MW for 15 minutes.
 In addition to this unusual power requirement, the approved site was not large enough to support a standard 40-foot containerized ESS.
 So Nuvation worked with ESS container manufacturer Eco-H to build a compact 24-foot container.
 PCS integration and final testing before field deployment were performed at Parker Hannifin - Energy Grid-Tie Division in Charlotte, NC.

-Check out this video to learn more about the 2 MW energy storage system we built.
+Check out the video below to learn more about the 2 MW energy storage system we built.

 - Wastewater treatment plant, City of Santa Rosa, CA